secretstartups/handbook/workflow/index.html.md

 ### A Guide to Effective Infradev Triage

-Infradev triage takes place in a synchronous call with time constraints.
-Many of the participants may not not have a detailed understanding of the problems being presented.
+Triage of infradev Issues is desired to occur asynchronously.
+There is also a section of the [Weekly GitLab SaaS meeting](https://about.gitlab.com/handbook/engineering/infrastructure/#gitlab-saas-infrastructure) which aims to address anything requiring synchronous discussion or which hasn't been triaged.
+This meeting has time constraints and many of the participants may not have a detailed understanding of the problems being presented.
 For maximum efficiency, please ensure the following, so that your infradev issues can gain maximum traction.

 1. **Clearly state the scope of the problem, and how it affects GitLab.com**.
 Examples could include: